timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 SELECT alter_job(<job_id>, scheduled => false);
 ```

-We have now paused the compress chunk policy from the hypertable which
+You have now paused the compress chunk policy from the hypertable, which leaves
-leaves us free to decompress the chunks we need to modify via backfill or
+you free to decompress the chunks you need to modify, using either backfill or
 update.
 To decompress the chunks that need to be modified, for each chunk:

 ``` sql